 Asus XG Station Pro eGPU System

 Finally, the price, at $329 this thing is a lot cheaper than the XG Station 2 ($549).
 Making it a huge value proposition for gamers on a budget, especially the likes of college students.
-Think about it, you have your ultrabook you use for school work, come home and plug in 1 (2 if you have a high end GPU and can’t charge your notebook off the Thunderbolt cable) cable and boom, peripherals, displays, and a high end GPU.
-In theory it’s the ultimate solution for someone that doesn’t want 2 machines and doesn’t need insanely high end CPU power for working at home.
+Think about it, you have the ultrabook you use for school work, come home and plug in 1 (2 if you have a high-end GPU and can’t charge your notebook off the Thunderbolt cable) cable and boom, peripherals, displays, and a high-end GPU.
+In theory, it’s the ultimate solution for someone that doesn’t want 2 machines and doesn’t need insanely high-end CPU power for working at home.
 Albeit ultrabook CPUs don’t tend to be great for gaming, but the new quad-core chips should help with this substantially, that being said I would still recommend no higher than a 1070 in one of these, maybe even stick with a 1060.

 The XG Station Pro from Asus looks promising, for both gamers and the professional market.
 Assuming Asus actually launches it later this month (January 2018) I think it’s a great option in the world of eGPU docks.